JulianWebb/JulianWebb/readme.md

 ## About me

 My name is Julian Webb.
-I am a self-taught programmer looking to make stuff people want to use (and for a job).
+I am a self-taught programmer looking to make stuff people want to use.

 I’ve been developing on and off for decades, ever since I first got access to the internet in the 00s and learnt what a Neopet was.
 While most of my work is sadly lost to time, it’s definitely shaped how I think about technology today.